WHAT IS SYPHILIS?

 HOW IS IT TRANSMITTED?

 You can catch syphilis through oral, vaginal or anal sex with a person who has syphilis.
 It is transmitted through skin-to-skin contact with an infected area.
 The chance of catching syphilis is greatly reduced by using condoms during sex.
 Condoms also protect you against other sexually transmissible infections.
-Syphilis is highly contagious when the sore or rash is present.
+Syphilis is highly contagious when a sore or rash is present.
 More rarely, syphilis is transmitted from mother to baby during pregnancy.

 WHAT ARE THE SIGNS AND SYMPTOMS?